ts4z/barge-rulebook/src/reno-straight.md

 If at showdown, no one can make a straight, the high hand scoops.

-Example:
+Admittedly contrived example:

 * Boards:

-  * K♣Q♣2♦3♦6♣
+  * K♣Q♣2♦3♥6♠
-  * A♦K♦Q♠T♠T♣
+  * A♦K♦Q♠T♣5♣

 * Hands:

-  1. A♣3♥T♦5♣
+  1. A♠4♣K♥Q♥Q♦
-  2. 9♦T♥J♠Q♥
+  2. J♠T♠2♥3♦9♣

-Hand 1 makes the nut flush (A♣K♣Q♣6♣5♣) on the top board and two pair (K♣K♦Q♣Q♠) on the bottom board.
-Hand 2 has just one pair on the top board, but on the second board, it makes a straight A♦K♦Q♠J♠T♥ and a full house Q♥Q♠T♠T♣T♥.
+Hand 1 plays as two pair on the top board (K♣K♥Q♣Q♥6♣) or two pair on the bottom board (A♠A♦K♥K♦Q♥).
+Only their better hand is relevant.

-The full house is the best high hand, and takes half the pot.
-The only straight is Broadway, so it takes the other half of the pot.
-Both the hands are made with one board.
+Hand 2 has two pair (3♥3♦2♦2♥K♣) on the top board, and a straight on the second board (A♦K♦Q♠J♠T♠).
+The straight is the best high hand.
+Since it is also the *only* straight among these two hands on these two boards, this also plays for the best *low* hand.

+The first player cannot play K♥Q♥Q♦ as a full house, just as the second player can't use J♠T♠9♣ to make a smaller straight, since players may use only two hole cards.
+Also, player 1 doesn't have "nut low" with A♠4♣ on the first board, since low requires a *straight*.

 The second player scoops.